Stu Mackenzie: 2023–present: PetroDragonic Apocalypse, The Silver Cord, p(doom), Flight b741 and Phantom Island

 In May, the band announced the album PetroDragonic Apocalypse; or, Dawn of Eternal Night: An Annihilation of Planet Earth and the Beginning of Merciless Damnation Lucas Harwood said the album would be one of two upcoming releases exploring a "Yin and Yang" concept.
 They would sound much different from each other, but complement each other.
 The album's first single, "Gila Monster", was released alongside a music video on 16 May, and the second single, "Dragon", was released on 6 June with its music video.
 The band then went on tour throughout the United States to promote the album.
 PetroDragonic Apocalypse was released on 16 June.

 In July, the band confirmed that they had been uploading albums from their bootlegger program onto streaming services under the name "bootleg gizzard".
 In September, they announced a series of marathon tours in the U.S. for 2024, and said that the album accompanying PetroDragonic Apocalypse is "synth-y".
 In September, they announced the album was named The Silver Cord.
 On 3 October, they premiered three of its singles ("Theia", "The Silver Cord", and "Set"), and a music video on YouTube.
 The album was released on the 27th.
 On 6 May 2024, the band announced their new label, p(doom) Records, which they named after the artificial intelligence concept of P(doom).
 On 1 July 2024, the band announced that their 26th studio album, Flight b741, will be released on 9 August 2024.
 It was their first album released on the p(doom) label, before Releasing their 27th album Phantom Island on June 13th 2025, as their second album on the label.

+On December 2, 2025, Stu released a solo album under King Gizzard's name through the band's bootlegger program, titled Mango Sticky Rice.
+The album consists of an hour and a half of ambient electronic music created by Stu using generative synthesisers, following on the band's increasing use of modular synths.
+The music was used throughout November in the pre-roll intros to the band's livestreamed performances on their 2025 rave tour before being released on Bandcamp.